MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-combo-box.md

 A control that allows users to make selections from provided choices.
 Supports search and multiple selections.

 ## Description
 A **Combo box** control allows you to search for items you will select.
-The search is performed server-side on the SearchField property so performance is not affected by very large data sources.
+The search is performed server-side on the SearchField property so performance is not affected by large data sources.

 Single or multi-select mode is configured via the SelectMultiple property.

 When searching for items to select, for each item you can choose to show a single data value, two values, or a picture and two values (Person) by modifying the Layout settings in the Data pane.

-When viewing on small screens, the items list flyout will become a full screen control for better usablility.
+When viewing on small screens, the items list flyout will become a full screen control for better usability.

 > [!NOTE]
 > If you want to search for items with *numbers*, convert numbers to text with [Text()](https://docs.microsoft.com/powerapps/maker/canvas-apps/functions/function-text) function.
 For example, *Text(12345)*.